 Court proceedings are quite formal.
 It is important to understand what is expected of you and how to conduct yourself.

-There are rules that both parties must follow when calling witnesses and presenting evidence, including those dealing with the order of the parties, adjournments, cross-examination, documentary evidence and expert witnesses.
+There are rules that both parties must follow when calling witnesses and presenting evidence.
+The order that the parties present, adjournments, cross-examination, documentary evidence and expert witnesses are all part of the process.